deors/deors-services-blink1/readme.md

-deors.services.blink1
+deors-services-blink1
 =====================

-Set of REST-like services to control a blink(1) device physically attached to the computer running them through the native interface library.
+REST service interface to control a blink(1) device physically attached to the computer running these services through the native interface library

 Endpoints
 ---------